chrisweb/rehype-github-alerts/README.md

 ### types

-If you use typescript and intend to edit the options, for example to create custom alerts, then you may want to import the types used by this library:
+If you use typescript and intend to edit the options, for example to create custom alerts, then you may want to use the types provided by this library:

 ```ts
 import { rehypeGithubAlerts, IOptions } from 'rehype-github-alerts'